 Activate your account (English | Español | 中文), and update your contact information.
 If you need an activation code, seek help via bit.ly/familyportalhelp.
 Be sure to update ParentVue if your contact information changes.

 Sunset uses a second communications platform, ParentSquare for volunteer coordination, planning, and communication among families and teachers.
 The PTA also uses it to keep parents up to date about what's happening at school.

-In the first weeks of school you should receive an invitation to sign up for ParentSquare.
-E-mail email@example.com if you have questions.
+In the first weeks of school, families will receive an invitation to sign up for ParentSquare.
+E-mail firstname.lastname@example.org if you have questions.